 In North Macedonia, there is a state pension age at which, in principle, individuals must begin to collect their state pensions.
-If an individual wishes to work beyond the state pension age, the pension can be deferred.
+If an individual wishes to work beyond the state pension age, the pension can be deferred (up to the age of 67).
 An individual cannot collect a pension and still work.